dimk1301/Guides/supply-chain-security.md

 ### 4.3 Hands-on: vetting and locking down a server on Linux

+These are real commands, not pseudo-code — run them yourself before trusting a new MCP server.

 **1. Inspect before installing.** Never trust a package name alone — check what you're actually about to run:

 ```bash